 I'd never expected Aruba to be a foodie destination.
 I knew the country organizes an Eat Local restaurant event every year, but that was about all I'd ever heard about its foodie scene.
 Until I traveled there and got to try out some of the best places to eat in Aruba.

 Chocolate knows I love to eat and I love to eat well, something I could do in abundance on the island.
 Hence the extra 2+ kilos I took home with me after having spent a mere week there.

-It would be a crime not to share the places I stuffed my face at, so here you go:
+It would be a crime not to share the top restaurants in Aruba I stuffed my face at, so here you go.

 1. MooMba Beach Aruba